Cardston

 Cardston is a town in Alberta, Canada.
 It was first settled in 1887 by members of the Church of Jesus Christ of Latter-day Saints (LDS Church) who travelled from Utah, via the Macleod-Benton Trail, to present-day Alberta in one of the century's last wagon migrations.
 The founder of the town was Charles Ora Card.
 The combined church and school was completed by January 29 the year following their arrival.

 History

-Cardston has been "dry" (alcohol free) since at least the 1915 Alberta Liquor plebiscite, and there are no licensed premises in which to use video lottery terminals.
-In 1951, 75% of Cardston's 3500 residents were members of the LDS Church.
+Cardston was "dry" (alcohol free) for more than a century after the 1915 Alberta liquor plebiscite.
+In 2023, following a municipal plebiscite in which residents voted narrowly in favour of the measure, the town council voted 5-2 to allow alcohol to be served in restaurants and recreation facilities such as the local golf course.
+Liquor stores, lounges, nightclubs and other alcohol-primary businesses remain prohibited, and there are no licensed premises in which to use video lottery terminals.

+In 1951, 75% of Cardston's 3,500 residents were members of the LDS Church.
 It remains at about 80%, as of 2014.

 On August 15, 2019, the town was granted a coat of arms by the Canadian Heraldic Authority.

 Geography

 Cardston is situated in the foothills of southwest Alberta, approximately 25 km north from the American state of Montana.
 On its north side, it borders the Kainai Nation (Blood Tribe) Reserve, one of the largest reserves in North America.
 40 km to the west of Cardston are the Rocky Mountains of Waterton Lakes National Park.
 Cardston is 77 km southwest of Lethbridge and 234 km south of Calgary.